verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] the more you depend on something, the more power it has over you.
 - [ ] He knows where the bodies are buried because he dug half the graves.
 - [ ] “There is reason, after all, that some people wish to colonize the moon, and others dance before it as an ancient friend.”
+- [ ] When they were together it were as though a circuit had been completed, a symmetry restored.
 — James Baldwin